• Skip to primary navigation

 For this, you need to add equal amounts of alcohol and water together.
 Put the mixture in a clean spray bottle and spray liberally inside your offensive footwear.
 You can place them overnight under a fan if you wish.
 This spray works as the alcohol evaporates and draws with it your foul feet smells.

-What makes the work boot smell so bad?
+What makes work boots smell so bad?

 The main reason is the thick lining and cushion insoles you find in work boots.
 Though designed to keep your feet warm and comfortable in winter, they can be somewhat of a sweaty nightmare during the summer.
 As feet have multiple sweat glands, when they become overheated, the sweat clogs your pores.
 Courtesy of bacteria, this eventually turns into a bad odor.